Hawaii's Reverse Mortgage Specialist!

 FREE Phone Consultation: (808)791-1044

-The borrower retains ownership but of course, as homeowners, you are responsible for occupying the home as your primary residence, keeping up with property maintenance, staying current on paying property taxes, required insurance and any homeowners’ fees.
+The borrower retains ownership of the home.
+However, the homeowner must: (1) occupy the home as your primary residence; (2) keep up with property maintenance; and (3) stay current on their payment on property taxes, required insurance, and homeowners’ fees.
+Failure to do this, may result in default or foreclosure.
 Instead of repaying the loan in monthly installments, you or your estate repay the principal, accrued fees and interest when you no longer live in the home.
+We will also work with you or your heirs on repayment methods.
+Please call us anytime you have any questions or concerns.

-One of the strengths of the HECM program is that there are not overly restrictive requirements, making these loans easier to qualify for than other financial products such as a mortgage refinance, home equity loan, or home equity line of credit (HELOC).
+One of the strengths of the HECM program is that there are no overly restrictive requirements.
+This makes these loans easier to qualify for than other financial products such as a mortgage refinance, home equity loan, or home equity line of credit (HELOC).

 -You are 62 years of age or older